 UK CCTS Conference: The UK Center for Clinical and Translational Science has a vested interest in improving public health, and its annual research conference brings together a lot of healthcare data experts across the UK ecosystem.

 In your search, you’re likely to see postings in areas such as:

-- Higher Education: Kentucky’s universities are substantial employers, and data & informatics centers are often looking for new blood.
-The state also has some interesting tech firms that are taking advantage of data generated by students (e.g. Capture Higher Ed).
+Higher Education: Kentucky’s universities are potential employers.
+The state also has some interesting tech firms that have opportunities for data scientists (e.g. Capture Higher Ed).

 Like unique ideas?
-There are Lexington firms exploring areas such as IoT (e.g. Cirrusmio & Scante), microgravity applications (e.g. Space Tango), and financial operating networks (e.g. Hijro), and Louisville companies involved in everything from social media data (e.g. Monstro) to motorcycle technologies (e.g. Revio).
+There are Lexington firms exploring areas such as IoT (e.g. Cirrusmio and Scante), microgravity applications (e.g. Space Tango), and financial operating networks (e.g. Hijro), and Louisville companies involved in everything from social media data (e.g. Apollo) to motorcycle technologies (e.g. Revio).
 AngelList has a helpful overview of many of these Kentucky Startups, as well as open job postings.

 This page includes information from O*NET OnLine by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under the CC BY 4.0 license.
 O*NET® is a trademark of USDOL/ETA.